 The sunset is spectacular to watch on this beach.
 The last time I came here, the beach was full of barrel jelly fish, the huge ones with frills.
 I was told that they were harmless and did not sting like the smaller ones.
 In fact I didn’t get stung that day.
 I always remember being stung by a jelly fish in Sorrento and it was quite painful so you can imagine how I felt when I saw them.

-The beach in Pietragrande
+The best beaches in Pietragrande

 This beach is right next to Caminia.
 It tends to be rocky hence the name of the famous rock in the water.
 It is a great place to swim as all around you is beautiful scenery.
 There are some lidos and restaurants.
 In fact you will find a lido right opposite the rock.
 It is quite popular and besides serving food, it turns into a discotheque at night.